Find Business Schools

 • Building Construction Estimator

-In 2016, there was an estimated number of 217,900 jobs in the United States for Cost Estimator.
+In the United States, there were 217,900 jobs for Cost Estimator in 2016.
 New jobs are being produced at a rate of 10.5% which is above the national average.
 The Bureau of Labor Statistics predicts 22,900 new jobs for Cost Estimator by 2026.
-Due to new job openings and attrition, there will be an average of 24,400 job openings in this field each year.
+There will be an estimated 24,400 positions for Cost Estimator per year.

 undefined